The 7 Best Fonts for YouTube Thumbnails (2023)

 You may recognise this font if you watch a lot of instructional videos.
 Bebas is the go-to for thumbnails on make-up tutorials, recipe walkthroughs and other videos in that same category.

-Many people choose to use this font in their banners on YouTube, as well as the thumbnails.
+Many people choose to use this font in their YouTube banner as well as thumbnails, making it a good ‘all rounder’ YouTube font.

 Aspyn Ovard